Aaron98990/ways-of-the-game/misconduct.md

 - have the players go to their benches
 - crew come together
 - In mass confrontation, collect/write the sanctions then give it
 - [Example of separating players and collecting the ball.](https://youtu.be/2SrxFOGYIto?feature=shared&t=854)
 - [Example of secondary confrontation after referee fails to separate teams.](https://youtu.be/w6xm6H6_bFI?feature=shared&t=506)

 Mass confrontations rarely happen in women's soccer.

-## Penalties

-> A player who has been sent off during the match is not permitted to take part; warnings and cautions issued to players and team officials during the match are not carried forward into penalties (penalty shoot-out).
->
-> Substitutions and sendings-off during penalties (penalty shoot-out):
-> - The referee must not abandon the match if a team is reduced to fewer than seven players
->
-> Law 9 Determining a winner

 ## Warnings